iptch/2024-fall-architectural-katas/ADR/ADR-010-create-features-from-story-not-resumes.md

-# ADR-010: Create features from story, not resumes TODO limit access to resumes
+# ADR-010: Create features from story, not resumes

 ## Date:
 2024-09-26